securitypedant/ispmonitor/README.md

 FIXME
 - Fix windows Ping function
+- Seperate scheduler log from monitor log in UX.
+Create a better log viewer for the scheduler log.
 - Improve tools page formatting
 - Reverse order of data in graph
 - Secure Redis connection with username/pass and store securely in Flask